Citrix Provisioning

 Previously reported issues

-• The Stream and SOAP services crash and do not start after installing Microsoft January 2022 updates.
+• The Stream and SOAP services crash and do not start after installing Microsoft updates.
 To resolve the issue, check the event log in the Event Viewer > Application.
-If the log mentions about forest trust relationship information, do one of the followings:
+If the log mentions about forest trust relationship information, do the following:

 • Set a DWORD registry value named SkipForestLevelTrusts to 1 under HKLM\Software\Citrix\ProvisioningServices on the Citrix Provisioning Server and restart the SOAP Server.
 With this workaround, Citrix Provisioning stops supporting multiple forest deployments.